tau27/ss14-wl/NDA.md

 - Is independently developed by the Receiving Party without use of or reference to the Confidential Information of the Disclosing Party.

 ### 4. Duration
-This Agreement is effective upon the Receiving Party’s access to the repository and will remain in effect for the duration of the Receiving Party’s involvement with the project, and for [X] years after the termination of such involvement or access, whichever is later.
+This Agreement is effective upon the Receiving Party’s access to the repository and will remain in effect for the duration of the Receiving Party’s involvement with the project, and for 150 years after the termination of such involvement or access, whichever is later.

 ### 5. Return or Destruction of Confidential Information
 Upon request by the Disclosing Party, or upon the termination of access to the `/corvax-team/ss14-wl` repository, the Receiving Party agrees to promptly return or destroy all materials containing Confidential Information and any copies thereof.